From architecture-diagram

 | "I just need a static boxes-and-arrows topology" (no flows/steps) | No — a Mermaid flowchart is enough |

-The differentiator is interactivity + sequenced data flow.
-If the value is "click through it and watch what happens", this skill applies.
-If the output needs to be a static image, a slide, or inline markdown, this is the wrong tool.
+The differentiator is interactivity + sequenced data flow: if the value is "click through it and watch what happens", use this skill; if you need a static image, a slide, or an inline diagram, use Mermaid instead.

 Every diagram has four things: